Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

 \subsubsection{Approximations}

-Recall that the Doob-Meyer decomposition of the $P$--supermartingale $Z$ is given by $Z = M + D$, where $M$ is a $P$--local martingale and $D$ is a predictable nonincreasing process with $D_0 = 0$.
+Recall that the Doob--Meyer decomposition of the \mbox{$P$-}supermartingale $Z$ is given by $Z = M + D$, where $M$ is a $P$-local martingale and $D$ is a predictable nonincreasing process with $D_0 = 0$.
 This decomposition is unique up to indistinguishability.
-Example~\ref{ex:local martingale finitely additive measure} indicates that the local martingale component of $Z$ can be handled easily.
+Example~\ref{exlocalmartingalefinitelyadditivemeasure} indicates that the local martingale component of $Z$ can be handled easily.
 Thus, in the following, we shall focus mostly on approximating the nonincreasing process $D$.
-Towards this end, we introduce the notion of a simple process, which, in particular, has paths that are left-continuous and have right limits.
+Toward this end, we introduce the notion of a simple process, which, in particular, has c\`adl\`ag paths.

-\begin{defn} A process $G= (G_t)_{t \geq 0}$ is called \emph{simple process} if there exists a strictly increasing sequence of stopping times $(\rho_n)_{n \in \N_0}$ and a sequence of random variables $(H_n)_{n \in \N}$ such that $\rho_0(\omega) =0$ and $\lim_{n \uparrow \infty} \rho_n (\omega) = \infty$ for all $\omega \in \Omega$, $H_n$ is $\F_{\rho_{n-1}}$--measurable for all $n \ge 1$, $H_0$ is $\F_0$--measurable, and
+\begin{defn} A process $G= (G_t)_{t \geq0}$ is called \emph{simple process} if there exists a strictly increasing sequence of stopping times $(\rho _n)_{n \in\N_0}$ and a sequence of random variables $(H_n)_{n \in\N }$ such that $\rho_0(\omega) =0$ and $\lim_{n \uparrow\infty} \rho _n (\omega) = \infty$ for all $\omega\in\Omega$, $H_n$ is $\F _{\rho_{n-1}}$-measurable for all $n \in\N$, $H_0$ is $\F _0$-measurable, and

-holds for all $\omega \in \Omega$ and $t \geq 0$. \end{defn}
+holds for all $\omega\in\Omega$ and $t \geq0$. \end{defn}